Laqwanda-Nettles/Bootstrap-Project/README.md

 <h2>Credits and Acknowledgements</h2>

 <p>
-  The photos were downloaded from unslpash.com and pexel.com
+  The photos were downloaded from the Pitmasters website,unslpash.com, and pexel.com
 </p>

 <p>